Krásný Les (Karlovy Vary District): Administrative division

+Etymology

+Both the Czech name Krásný Les and the historical German name Schönwald mean 'beautiful forest'.

 Geography

 Krásný Les is located about 15 km northeast of Karlovy Vary.
 It lies in the Ore Mountains.
-The highest peak in the municipality is the Meluzína mountain at 1097 m above sea level, but the highest point is located on the slopes of Klínovec at 1154 m.
+The highest peak in the municipality is the mountain Meluzína at 1097 m above sea level, but the highest point is located on the slopes of Klínovec at 1154 m.
 The Ohře River forms the southern municipal border.

 History

 The first written mention of Krásný Les is from 1226.
 In the second half of the 13th century, the royal castle of Hauenštejn was founded, and Krásný Les became a part of the Hauenštejn estate.

 Prior to 1945, the village was mostly populated by Germans.
-As a result of World War II, the Germans were expelled and replaced with Czechs.
+As a result of World War II, the German-speaking inhabitants were expelled and replaced with Czechs.

-Between 1982 and 1992, Krásný Les was an administrative part of Ostrov.
+Between 1982 and 1992, Krásný Les was a municipal part of Ostrov.

 Transport

-The I/13 road (part of the European route E442) from Karlovy Vary to Liberec passes through the municipality.
+The I/13 road (part of the European route E442) from Karlovy Vary to Liberec runs through the municipality.